 Table of Contents

 Linux was started as a personal project by a Finnish student named Linus Torvalds to create a free operating system kernel.
 Linux was free and open since its very beginning.
-Linus started the project as a fun side project which quickly grew into being one of the biggest open source projects ever.
+Linus started the project as a fun side project which quickly grew into being one of the biggest open-source projects ever.
 Initially, Linux was under its own license which had a restriction on commercial activity.
 Later the project adopted GPLv2.

 On the other hand, Microsoft’s Windows 1.0 was named due to boxes or “windows” that represented a fundamental aspect of the operating system.
-It was released in 1986 and unlike Linux, it was a completely closed source product which Microsoft sold on a licensing scheme.
+It was released in 1986 and unlike Linux, it was a completely closed source product that Microsoft sold on a licensing scheme.

-Availability of the source code to tinker with is probably the biggest difference between Linux and Windows.
+The availability of the source code to tinker with is probably the biggest difference between Linux and Windows.
 For you to modify the code base and introduce features, all you need is to clone the project locally.
 The fact that Linux is under the GNU Public License enables users to access the code down to the kernel level that’s the core of the Linux Operating System.

 On the other hand, unless you are an engineer on the Windows team, you have no access to the source code.
-This openness has both advantages and disadvantages, one hand it caters to faster and collaborative development of the software, on the other hand, it gives malicious developers access to weakness and pain points of the code base which they may exploit.
+This openness has both advantages and disadvantages, one hand it caters to faster and collaborative development of the software, on the other hand, it gives malicious developers access to weakness and pain points of the codebase which they may exploit.
 That being said you have the flexibility of drilling down a particular issue on Linux by looking into the source code and figuring out what’s going on.
 On Windows, none of this is possible.
 But then again, the average consumer doesn’t care if the code that makes the flesh of the operating system is available at their disposal.

 Like we mentioned above, Linux is extremely accessible from a development standpoint while Windows isn’t.
 But along with access comes licensing.
 Licensing determines how the software will be distributed.
 With the Linux GPL-licensed operating system, you are free to modify that software, republish it and even sell it as long as you make the code available.
 With the GPL license, you can also download a copy of Linux and install it on as many machines as you want.
 Microsoft’s license is very different from this in the sense that you can’t modify the code because firstly the code isn’t available for you to modify.
 Second, a single license for Windows can be used only one machine.